Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks

+For this study, we use two datasets with different sources, number of recorded ECG leads, and tasks.

-\sstitle{CPSC 2021} As the 2-lead data, we use the CPSC 2021 dataset~\cite{Wang2021} for the detection of PAF events.
-The data include signals from lead~I and lead~II of long-term dynamic ECGs recorded with a sampling rate of 200\,Hz using Holter monitors.
-The publicly available training set consists of 1,436 records from 23 PAF patients, 24 persistent AF patients and 53 non-AF patients.
-The challenge test set hasn't been released, therefore we perform a random subject-independent split in 40\,\% train, 30\,\% validation, and 30\,\% test sets.
-All classes appear in all subsets with approximately the same distribution (see Table~\ref{tab:class_dist}).
-The data include annotations of the location and rhythm of every R-peak.
+\sstitle{CPSC 2021} We use 2-lead data from the CPSC 2021 dataset~\cite{Wang2021} for the detection of paroxysmal atrial fibrillation (PAF) events, which are intermittent AF episodes that end within less than a week.
+The data include signals from lead~I and lead~II of long-term dynamic ECGs recorded with wearable Holter monitors at 200\,Hz.
+The publicly available training set consists of 1,436 records from 23 PAF, 24 persistent AF, and 53 non-AF patients.
+Due to the unreleased test set, we perform a random subject-independent split in 40\,\% train, 30\,\% validation, and 30\,\% test sets.
+All classes appear in all subsets with approximately the same distribution as in the entire dataset (see Table~\ref{tab:class_dist}).
 Apart from AF detection, the global rhythm is derived from the AF label of each sampling point in order to perform a three-class classification: \emph{non-AF} (no AF rhythm present), \emph{PAF} (both AF and non-AF episodes), and \emph{persistent AF} (continuous AF).
-During preprocessing, z-score normalisation and a bandpass filter with cutoff frequencies 0.5 and 45\,Hz was applied to the signals to suppress low- and high-frequency noise.
-Subsequently, the preprocessed signals were sliced into 30\,s segments with 15\,s overlap.
+During preprocessing, z-score normalisation and a bandpass filter with cutoff frequencies of 0.5 and 45\,Hz were applied, following~\cite{Wen2022:cpsc2021-work}.
+The preprocessed signals were then sliced into 30\,s segments with 15\,s overlap.

 \sstitle{CPSC 2018} We use 12-lead ECG signals from the CPSC 2018 dataset~\cite{CPSC2018} as provided in the PhysioNet/Computing in Cardiology Challenge (CinC) 2020~\cite{CinC2020,PhysioNet}.
-The task of CPSC 2018 is to identify rhythm or morphology abnormalities.
-The dataset includes 5,271 records that are collected from in-hospital patients and sampled at 500 Hz.
+The dataset includes 5,271 records that are collected from in-hospital patients at 500 Hz.
 Again, we split the data subject-independently into 40\,\% train, 30\,\% validation and 30\,\% test sets considering class balance (see Table~\ref{tab:class_dist}).
-Each record is annotated into at least one of the following rhythm/morphology classes: normal sinus rhythm (NSR), AF, first-degree atrioventricular block (I-AVB), left bundle branch block (LBBB), right bundle branch block (RBBB), and premature atrial contraction (PAC).
-Therefore, a multi-label classification task is performed.
-The signals are preprocessed with a z-score normalisation and a 10\,s segment is extracted from the middle of each record.
+A multi-label classification task is performed with the following rhythm/morphology classes: normal sinus rhythm (NSR), AF, first-degree atrioventricular block (I-AVB), left bundle branch block (LBBB), right bundle branch block (RBBB), and premature atrial contraction (PAC).
+The signals are z-score normalised and a 10\,s segment is extracted from the middle of each record.